bbfrederick/rapidtide/docs/theoryofoperation.rst

 **For the refine mean mask:**
 If --refineinclude MASK[:VALSPEC] is specified, include all voxels selected by MASK[:VALSPEC].
-If it is not specified, include all voxels in the mask.
+If it is not specified, include all voxels in the correlation mask mask.
 Then if --refineexclude MASK[:VALSPEC] is specified, remove any voxels selected by MASK[:VALSPEC] from the mask.
 If it is not specified, don't change the mask.
-Then multiply by corrmask, since you can't used voxels rwhere rapidtide was not run to do refinement.
+Then multiply by corrmask, since you can't use voxels where rapidtide was not run to do refinement.

+**For the offset mask**
+If --offsetinclude MASK[:VALSPEC] is specified, include all voxels selected by MASK[:VALSPEC].
+If it is not specified, include all voxels in the correlation mask.
+Then if --offsetexclude MASK[:VALSPEC] is specified, remove any voxels selected by MASK[:VALSPEC] from the mask.
+If it is not specified, don't change the mask.
+Then multiply by corrmask, and use the voxels within the mask to generate a histogram of delay values.
+Calculate the offset of the peak of the delay histogram, and subtract this value from all delay values within the correlation mask.

 **For the GLM mask:**
 Include all voxels, unless you are calculating a CVR map, in which caserates other than the TR.
 Therefore